anoma/ethereum-bridge/spec/contracts/governance.md

 # Functions

 ## upgradeContract
 This function is used to upgrade a contract address.
-The upgrades is done by calling the `upgradeContract` function of the `Hub` smart contract with the contract name and the new address as arguments.
-Before calling the `Hub` contract, the following checks are done:
+The upgrades is done by calling the `upgradeContract` function of the `Proxy` smart contract with the contract name and the new address as arguments.
+Before calling the `Proxy` contract, the following checks are done:
 - The new address must be different than the zero address
 - The contract name to be updated must be different from `bridge`
 - More than 2/3 of the voting power have to sign a specific message

 ## upgradeBridgeContract
 This function is used to upgrade the `bridge` contract address.
-The upgrades is done by calling the `upgradeContract` function of the `Hub` smart contract with `bridge` as first argument and the new bridge contract address as second.
-Before calling the `Hub` contract, the following checks are done:
+The upgrades is done by calling the `upgradeContract` function of the `Proxy` smart contract with `bridge` as first argument and the new bridge contract address as second.
+Before calling the `Proxy` contract, the following checks are done:
 - The new address must be different than the zero address
 - More than 2/3 of the voting power have to sign a specific message

 ## addContract
-This function is used to add a new contract to the `Hub`.
-The upgrades is done by calling the `addContract` function of the `Hub` smart contract with the contract name and the new address as arguments.
-Before calling the `Hub` contract, the following checks are done:
+This function is used to add a new contract to the `Proxy`.
+The upgrades is done by calling the `addContract` function of the `Proxy` smart contract with the contract name and the new address as arguments.
+Before calling the `Proxy` contract, the following checks are done:
 - The new address must be different than the zero address
 - More than 2/3 of the voting power have to sign a specific message